PWC History

 The Petaluma Woman’s Club has evolved into a social club with women of all ages and backgrounds.
 PWC strives to make its events interesting, exciting and fun.

-Our Lunch Events are held on the second Tuesday of the month and the Dinner Events are held the third Thursday for most months of the year.
+Our Lunch Events are held on most second Thursdays of the month and the Dinner Events are held every the third Thursday.
 Events include food, drink and entertainment/activity and usually priced at $30.

 See more of our history through our media page.